-Field Operations is the larger of the two divisions and is commanded by one of the department's two captains.
+Field Operations is the larger of the two divisions and is commanded by one of the department's Commanders.
 The Field Operations division consists primarily of uniformed personnel, who provide most of the typical police services, including patrol, traffic, and miscellaneous community services.
 The division is comprised of the following sections and units:

 Patrol is the cornerstone of the Police Department.
 These are the officers out in the community responding to calls for service day and night, maintaining order, ensuring safe traffic flow, and providing the overall sense of security and well being for the community.

 Personnel assigned to the Patrol section are trained to handle anything from a simple parking complaint to an in-progress assault with a deadly weapon.
 They are dedicated to perform their assignments as professionals, even under the most difficult circumstances.
 Patrol personnel are responsible for keeping abreast of all internal department policies and procedures intended to help them perform their job more efficiently.